has21005/Hashimoto_resume/docs/index.md

 - Graded assignments related to math and Microsoft Excel for online students.
 - Helped students not to be behind class by leaving comments on the assignments.
-- Improved online grading system
+- Improved online grading system.

 ## Volunteer Experience